-Take steps to stop Rohingya refugees from entering Bangladesh, Dhaka tells India
+Take steps to stop Rohingya refugees from entering Bangladesh, Dhaka tells New Delhi

 Meanwhile, about 16,000 Rohingya refugees are said to be in different parts of India, the Hindustan Times reported, citing the United Nations.
 However, it is estimated that the figure could be higher as many of them live in India with any documentation, according to the newspaper.

 The Indian government had announced in August 2017 that it was planning to deport all Rohingya refugees living in the country.
-The then Minister of State for Home Affairs Kiren Rijiju had called them “illegal immigrants”, including the ones registered with the United Nations High Commission for Refugees.
+Former Minister of State for Home Affairs Kiren Rijiju had called them “illegal immigrants”, including the ones registered with the United Nations High Commission for Refugees.

 The United Nations had criticised the decision, which was made when the Rohingya crisis was worsening in Myanmar.

-In 2017, the Myanmar Army had cracked down on the Rohingya community, claiming that it was in retaliation to attacks by insurgent group Arakan Rohingya Salvation Army.
+In 2017, the Myanmar Army had cracked down on the Rohingya community, claiming that it was in retaliation to attacks by the Arakan Rohingya Salvation Army insurgent group.
 The refugees have alleged that the crackdown included mass killings and rape.

 Also read: